Need a reminder of why your family benefits from daily exercise? Read on!

 - Exercisers were perceived to be healthy, muscular and sexually attractive.
 Non-exercisers were perceived to be sickly, scrawny, and sexually unattractive.

 What type of exercise should you do?

 Many of these studies found that the improvements were attributed to cardio exercise (exercise that increases your heart rate) rather than stretching and strength training.
 However, stretching and strength training should also be a part of your exercise routine.
 Keeping your body flexible will reduce the risk of injuries while strength training is important for maintaining muscle mass, reducing the risk of bone disease and improving your metabolism.

-Why should children be active?
 A child who is active will have stronger muscles and bones, be less likely to become overweight, decrease the risk of developing type 2 diabetes, possibly lower blood pressure and cholesterol levels and have a better outlook on life.
 Kids who are physically fit sleep better and are better able to handle the physical and emotional challenges that a typical day presents – whether it is running to get to school on time, bending down to tie a shoe, or concentrating in class.
 For kids, “exercise” can be as easy as running around the playground, playing ball or tag with their friends, or riding their bike with their mom or dad.
+Organized sports and classes like tennis, hip-hop, karate or basketball are great too!
 So keep moving for your own health and the health of your children.
 For more on the benefits of exercise for children, see Kids at Play.